prathamesh2557/Node1/README.md

 # Node1
-ntg here, check out other repo's
+ntg here, working on some projects repo's will be available soon